Get the latest knowledge and tools about International Labour Standards!

 The deadline for submitting applications is 13 April 2018.

 Everyone who has a professional interest in rights at work, equality, social justice and decent work can greatly benefit from an in-depth understanding of the comprehensive system of ILS and its application at national level.

-Tripartite constituents (including labour inspectors, law and policy officials from Ministries of labour and employment, equality, migration and gender equality experts, Attorney-General’s Department, Ministry of transport and maritime authorities, seafarers’ and ship owners’ associations), judges, law professors and lawyers, MPs, media professionals, members of national human rights commissions and regional human rights’ bodies, representatives of NGOs concerned with labour rights, representatives of multinationals, representatives of public employment services, researchers, ILO and UN officials, etc. are encouraged to apply.
+More specifically, all tripartite constituents (including labour inspectors, law and policy officials from Ministries of labour and employment, equality, migration and gender equality experts, Attorney-General’s Departments), judges, law professors and lawyers, Parliamentarians, members of national human rights commissions, representatives of NGOs concerned with labour rights, representatives of the private sector and multinationals, representatives of public employment services, researchers, ILO and UN officials, etc. are encouraged to apply.